MMO: Meta Multi-Objectivization for Software Configuration Tuning: Multi-objectivization for Software Configuration Tuning

 \subsection{What was Wrong?}

-The above normalization method can be effective, but with one undesired implication: it makes the weight $w$ in the MMO model become a highly sensitive parameter, and consequently finding the right setting for a system requires much effort of trial and error.
-In~\cite{ChenMMO21} and this work (Section~\ref{sec:result}), we examined a wide range of the weight settings for MMO model (i.e., $0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 1.0, 10$).
-A key finding is that the weight achieving the best performance differs drastically on different configurable software systems: some systems work better with a tiny weight value, e.g., $w=0.01$ for the latency of \textsc{Storm} under the \textsc{WordCount} benchmark, while some others do best with a big value, e.g., $w=10$ for the iteration count of \textsc{Trimesh}.
+Indeed, we have shown that the FSE normalization method can be effective in narrowing down the ideal range of $w$ to achieve superior results~\cite{ChenMMO21}, but with one ineffective outcome: our analysis thereafter reveals that the weight $w$ in the MMO model remains a highly sensitive parameter, even within a narrower range, and finding the right setting for a system still requires much effort of trial and error.
+In~\cite{ChenMMO21} and this work (Section~\ref{sec:result}), we examined a set of the weight settings for MMO model (i.e., $0.01, 0.1, 0.3, 0.5, 0.7, 0.9, 1.0, 10$)\footnote{We chose these values because they are originally used in the FSE work and it is found that $w$ values outside $[0.01,10]$ only degrade the results.}.
+A key finding is that the weight achieving the best performance differs drastically on different configurable software systems: as shown in Figure~\ref{fig:weigh-perf-exp}, some systems work better with a tiny weight value, e.g., $w=0.01$ for the latency of \textsc{Storm} under the \textsc{WordCount} benchmark, while some others do best with a much bigger value, e.g., $w=1$ for the energy usage of system \textsc{x264}.
+In what follows, we will explain what caused this issue that deviates from our original expectation by means of both theoretical analysis and empirical evidence.